Azure/reliable-web-app-pattern-dotnet/known-issues.md

 sed "s/$(printf '\r')\$//" -i ./infra/makeSqlUserAccount.sh
 sed "s/$(printf '\r')\$//" -i ./infra/validateDeployment.sh
 ```

 *There are no open items open for this issue.*

-## Login failed for user '&lt;token-identified principal&gt;' SQL Server, Error 18456

-This error happens when attempting to connect to the Azure SQL Server with as
-an Active Directory user, or service principal, that has not been added as a SQL
-user.

-To fix this issue you need to connect to the SQL Database using the SQL Admin account
-and to add the Azure AD user.

-Documentation can help with this task: [Create contained users mapped to Azure AD identities](https://learn.microsoft.com/en-us/azure/azure-sql/database/authentication-aad-configure?tabs=azure-powershell&view=azuresql#create-contained-users-mapped-to-azure-ad-identities)

-This error can also happen if you still need to run the `makeSqlUserAccount.ps1` script.

-*There are no open items open for this issue.*